Start of Main Content

 Electronic health records vs electronic medical records

-Most people tend to use the terms electronic health record (EHR) and electronic medical record (EMR) interchangeably.
+Most people tend to use the terms electronic health record and electronic medical record (EMR) interchangeably.
 However, there are some technical differences between the two.

 While both contain digital records of a patient’s chart, EHRs tend to have a bit more functionality and have a more complete picture of a patient’s overall healthcare history.